killermann/facilitator-cards/content/cards/fill-in-the-model.md

 prop_1: "Flipchart"
 prop_2: "Markers"
 prop_3: ""
-explanation: "Draw a pre-existing conceptual model (e.g., pyramid, ladder, wheel, flowchart) but leave blanks where the labels would go.
-Introduce the model, explaining its purpose and what it explains.
-Progressively fill in the blanks, sourcing suggestions from the crowd, and providing the correct answer when the group can\'t figure it out.
-Explain each part as you go, checking in for understanding."
+explanation: "Draw a preexisting conceptual model (e.g., pyramid, ladder, wheel, flowchart) but leave blanks where the labels would go.
+Introduce the model and the concept you\'re going to explore.
+Progressively fill in the blanks, sourcing suggestions from the crowd, and provide the correct answer when the group can\'t figure it out.
+Explain each part as you go, checking for understanding."
 longer_context: ""
 external_link: ""
 general_notes: "The group could generate their examples individually and then do a go around to have them add to the model OR the group can say them outloud and the facilitator can add them to the model."